gcameron00/site-builder/docs/architecture.md

 - GitHub secrets require libsodium encryption — the orchestrator needs `libsodium-wrappers` (or equivalent) to encrypt the API key before storing it
 - CF Pages project names follow the pattern: repo name lowercased, non-alphanumeric characters replaced by hyphens
-- The `site-builder` label must exist in the template repo so it copies to new repos automatically — GitHub labels are not template-aware, so either create the label in the template and rely on the template copying it, or have the orchestrator create the label on the new repo before opening the issue
+- The `enhancement` label is used to gate the Claude trigger — it's a GitHub default label present on every new repo, so no label creation is needed in the template or by the orchestrator